SystemRage/Iconolatry/README.md

 There are several online converters, icon makers and favicon generators that can transform many image formats in *.ICO* files or to achieve reverse process, but only a few of them are really working and none of them have an API.
-So i thought to develop a pure python small library not using external software (like *ImageMagick*) to perform this operations.
+So i developped a pure python small library not using external software (like *ImageMagick*) to perform this operations.

 ## Features
 - Reads *.ICO* and *.CUR.*